-JOHN ELWYN WAS BORN ONE HUNDRED YEARS AGO in Adpar, south Ceredigion where his father ran a woollen mill on the banks of the river Teifi.
+JOHN ELWYN WAS BORN IN 1916 in Adpar, south Ceredigion where his father ran a woollen mill on the banks of the river Teifi.
 He trained at Carmarthen, Bristol and the Royal College of Art.
 Though he lived and worked in Hampshire for fifty years, John Elwyn painted subjects that reflect his Welsh heritage and empathy with the Welsh people, their language and social traditions.
 The Welsh word brogarwch conveys such affection for a community, love of locality and regional character.

 Like John Constable in Suffolk, Samuel Palmer in Kent and Graham Sutherland in Pembrokeshire, John Elwyn found continued inspiration in a familiar environment.
 His paintings present a peaceful vision of life in rural Ceredigion.
 For seven decades he drew upon his wide experience of the working life of the farmyards and cattle pastures of the Teifi and Ceri valleys.